dirkroorda/laf-fabric/docs/taskwriting.rst

 ==========
 There is an implicit partial order on nodes, derived from their attachment to *regions* which are stretches of primary data, and the primary data is totally ordered.
-The order we use in the workbench is defined as follows.
+The order we use in LAF-Fabric is defined as follows.

 Suppose we compare node *A* and node *B*.
 Look up all regions for *A* and for *B* and determine the first point of the first region